WiktorProsowicz/ddpm-gst-speech-synthesis/doc/paper/paper.md

 **Backpropagation** is a gradient estimation algorithm, whose role is to determine the gradient of the used loss function with respect to the model's parameters.
 The algorithm allows to omit time-consuming computations, necessary to obtain the gradient of a complex multi-variate function by computing the limit of the difference quotient.
 The Backpropagation algorithm uses the **Chain Rule**, which can be expressed as $$\frac{\partial L}{\partial w} = \frac{\partial L}{\partial a} \cdot \frac{\partial a}{\partial z} \cdot \frac{\partial z}{\partial w}$$.

+**Knowledge distillation** is a the process of moving the knowledge learned by a large model to a smaller one.
+In its primary form, it consists in training a smaller model, which requires less storage and computational resources, on outputs of a large pre-trained model.
+The success of this technique, especially in tasks involving complex training data, lies in the fact that the outputs of a trained model are less detailed and therefore easier to reproduce.

+**Teacher forcing** is a technique used mostly in autoregressive ([generative-models-auto-regressive-review](#generative-models-auto-regressive-review)) sequence-to-sequence models and consists in using ground-truth output data as part of the model's input during training and replacing it afterwards with the predicted data during inference.
+This helps the model focus on finding relationships between the data samples instead of repairing its own mistakes.

 ###### Figure activation functions

 ![](./img/activations.png)